 Professor Anna Goldsworthy is Director of the Elder Conservatorium of Music at the University of Adelaide, and an award-winning pianist, writer, and festival director.

-As a pianist, Anna performs extensively throughout Australia and internationally.
+As a pianist, Anna performs extensively throughout Australia and internationally, as a soloist and collaborator.
 She is a founding member of Seraphim Trio, whose most recent recordings are the ARIA-award-winning Thirteen Ways to Look at Birds for Decca, with Paul Kelly, James Ledger, and Alice Keath, and the ABC Classics set Trio Through Time for ABC Classics.

 I have never read a better account of a mentor or how true learning takes place.
 Every teacher of everything should read this.
 Twice.